SOC Analysts: What They Are, What They Do + Salary

 Such circumstances make SOC analysts responsible for keeping up with cyber trends and developments in IT and security.
 They must routinely study emerging types of cyber threats and stay on top of technology and cybersecurity strategies that experts are developing to counteract these.

 This part of the job will require some continuing education or professional development time outside of work.
-Look no further than the CSA’s three-year recertification requirement as evidence that continuing education is crucial to SOC analyst success.
+The CSA’s three-year recertification requirement shows how crucial continuing education is to SOC analyst success.